Learn the history of your Griswold cast iron cookware

 Griswold Manufacturing used different logos, markings and brands.
-Which one is you favourite?
+Which one is your favorite?

 If you find a bargain at a garage sale then go for it, otherwise, Griswold cast iron especially skillets can command a bit of a price tag.
 So what would I do?
 If you’re willing to pay for a Griswold skillet in good condition then wait a little longer for a skillet with the markings you like.

 What do the Griswold logos look like?

 Smooth Botton pan or a skillet with a heat ring?

-This is really up to you, a skillet with a smooth bottom are just like modern pan however skillets with a heat ring were designed for coal or wood ranges.
+This is really up to you, a skillet with a smooth bottom is just like modern pan however skillets with a heat ring were designed for coal or wood ranges.
 Both choices are great and will not affect the results of your meals however if deciding which to buy ask yourself these questions.

 - Do you want to collect Griswold cast iron?

 - Do you just you pan just to cook great meals?

 Griswold skillets with heat rings are more sought-after with collectors and they command a higher price than skillets without a heat ring.
 If you want a really collectible Griswold then go for a skillet with a heat ring.
 However if you just a pan for cooking then a smooth bottom pan could be a great choice.